coronel08/my-notes/notes/docs/aws.md

 ### Databases
 * Amazon RDS (Relational Database Service) - SQL to store and query data, managed service that automates scaling, backups, and setup.
-Stored on EBS
+Stored on EBS.
+Can host MySQL, Oracle, Microsoft SQL, MariaDB, Postgres.
     * Read Replicas - up to 5 Read Replicas, ASYNC so reads are eventually caught up.
 Cant write to replica.
 IF AWS in same region you do not pay for data transfers
     * RDS Multi AZ(Disaster Recovery) failover in case of loss
     * Encryption - encrypt with AWS KMS.
 If master is not encrypted the read replicas can't be encrypted.
 SSL Certificate to encrypt data in flight,needs to be turned on.